fthozdemir/electron-spout/Readme.md

 # Electron Spout

 Great thanks to [reitowo](https://github.com/reitowo/electron-spout) for this magnificent work.
-There is a proper README for enthusiastic beginner experts.
+There is a proper README for lovely expert beginers.

 [Example](https://github.com/reitowo/electron-spout-example)